Heritage studies is the study of history outside an academic setting.

 Explore related undergraduate degrees in Heritage Studies.

-Learn the variety of forms public history can take, as well as the practical, intellectual, methodological and ethical issues associated with it.
+Learn the variety of forms heritage studies can take, as well as the practical, intellectual, methodological and ethical issues associated with it.

 You will examine the heritage industry and the work of Britain's major heritage bodies, undertaking placements in museums, local archives or heritage projects and producing a long-lasting public project, such as a website or archive catalogue.